 Make sure that the system you buy is professionally designed for your home.
 While the hardware, functionality, and design are very important, the company behind the system is paramount.

-- They are no longer expensive.
+- Home security equipment is no longer expensive.

 - Gone are the days of drilling holes in your walls to run expensive, permanent wiring.

-Tip #4: You Should Be Saving Money
+Tip #4: Smart Homes Will Save You Money

 You will pay a monthly monitoring fee for your system and as with all things "you get what you pay for".
 Depending on functionality of your system, the average industry rates range from $35-$55 per month (anything less might be a red flag worth investigating).